peloct/UEnv/README.md

 ## Requirements

 1. Unity
-2. VSCode for python programming
-3. Your own C# IDE
+2. Your own C# IDE

 ## How To Use